radian-software/apheleia/README.md

 * `apheleia-log-only-errors`: By default, only failed formatter runs are logged.
 If you customize this user option to nil then all runs are logged, along with whether or not they succeeded.
-* `apheleia-hide-old-log-entries`: By default, all failed formatter runs are appended to the log.
-It is intended that point stay at the end of the buffer by default, but due to an unknown bug this is not currently the case.
-By customizing this user option to non-nil, you can cause only the most recent failure for a formatter to be retained in its log buffer.

 The following user options are also available: